kasun61/credit-card-clustering/README.md

 - [source files](src): source scripts for modules
 - [main pipeline](main.py): run this script to execute the entire clustering pipeline.
 See below on usage.
 - [dependencies](requirements.txt): install the dependencies into your environment to replicate it.
 See below on installation.
+- [Configurations](config.yml): Default configurations are stored in this yaml file.
+To run the pipeline with customised configurations, simply spin up a new yaml file with your configs and run the pipeline accordingly.
+See below on usage

 ## Installation and Usage